In Your Community

-- The next International Conference on Cyber Security (ICCS), a joint effort between the FBI and Fordham University, will be held in August 2013.
-The conference brings together global leaders and representatives from more than 40 countries to discuss emerging cyber threats and enforcement at Fordham University’s Lincoln Center campus.
+- The International Conference on Cyber Security (ICCS), a joint effort between the FBI and Fordham University, was held in August 2013.
+The conference brought together global leaders and representatives from more than 40 countries to discuss emerging cyber threats and enforcement at Fordham University’s Lincoln Center campus.

 - This summer, the New York Field Office will again participate in the annual National Night Out Against Crime.
 Citizens throughout the five boroughs of New York City will join forces with thousands of neighborhoods across the U.S. for the Annual National Night Out, an event sponsored by the National Association of Town Watch (NATW).
 In addition to the New York locations, more than 15,000 communities from all 50 states, Canadian cities, and military bases around the world will participate in the event.

 Community Outreach Specialist Kevin Mannion with two students at Public School 5, Port Morris School

 in the Bronx on Read Aloud Day.